openmultiplayer/web/docs/scripting/functions/GetVehicles.md

 | vehicles[]    | An array into which to store the vehicle IDs, passed by reference. |
 | size          | The size of the array.                                             |

+## Returns

+The function returns the number of vehicles stored in the array.

 ## Examples

 ```c